varun-devops/Screen-Draw/README.md

    - Create desktop shortcut
    - Create Start Menu shortcuts
    - Start automatically with Windows
-   - Register the global hotkey (F9)
+   - Select your preferred hotkey (F9, Ctrl+Alt+W, etc.)
 4. Launch WebtroopsScreen Draw from the Start menu or desktop shortcut
-5. Press F9 to activate drawing mode
+5. Press your chosen hotkey to activate drawing mode

 ### From Source